 Pebbled leather: Pebbled leather looks like it has, well, pebbles on it.
 While smooth leather is of course appropriate, pebbled leather has a certain casual vibe to it that fits perfectly in a business casual office.

 Suede: Also known as “reverse calf,” suede is the nappy underside of a cow’s skin.
-It often makes for a more comfortable shoe due to its softness and pliability, but it also has a more casual air about it that makes it well suited to the office when you’re not wearing a suit.
+It often makes for a more comfortable shoe due to its softness and pliability, but it also has a more casual air that makes it well-suited to the office when you’re not wearing a suit.

 Materials To Avoid

-Exotic Skins: While you might be able to get away with it in some contexts, shoes made of alligator, ostrich, stingray, crocodile, or any other exotic leather are generally a bit much for the office and can be more distracting than anything else.
+Exotic Skins: While you might get away with it in some contexts, shoes made of alligator, ostrich, stingray, crocodile, or any other exotic leather are generally a bit much for the office and can be more distracting than anything else.

 Leather Colors For Business Casual